-When we want to download/upload files and folders to our Serious WordPress site we should use SFTP, or SSH File transfer Protocol, to securely access our System Users' sites' directories.
+When we want to download/upload files and folders to our Serious WordPress site we should use SFTP (it's stronger than FTP), or SSH File transfer Protocol, to securely access our System Users' sites' directories.

 Want to watch this process?
 Here you go: